 Top 10 David Ortiz Baseball Cards

-Click on the card titles or images to shop for specific cards on eBay.
+Click on the eBay listings to shop for specific cards or check completed sales values.

 Every card in the 1998 Donruss base and Update set received the Gold Press treatment which meant they were gold foil stamped and die-cut in the right corner.
 These cards are a marvel to hold in your hand as the design can't help but catch your eye.
 While each card isn't sequentially numbered, the card backs indicate it is one of 500 copies.